Labor Day Fitness Sales You Won't Want To Miss

 Given that exercising offers us an opportunity to get outside and to get some endorphins flowing — two things that are, perhaps, in short supply these days — we're more amped than ever about these fitness sales.
 After all, it's hard to justify buying a new pair of jeans when you are debating never wearing jeans again.
 But leggings?
 Yeah, you could use a new pair of leggings or two, especially if they're on sale.

 Some of these Labor Day sales are going on now, and some start over the next couple of days.
-So bookmark this page and return to it over the next few days to score the best workout-related deals out there this Labor Day weekend.
+So bookmark this page and return to it to score the best workout-related deals out there this Labor Day weekend.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.